tanyaphung/NGS_pipeline/README.md

 * Repeat step 7a, 7b, and 7c 3 times (3 rounds).

-# step 8: Generate gVCF file for each individual:
+# Step 8: Generate gVCF file for each individual:
 * Working directory is `scripts/step8_GATKHG/`
 * Scripts used are `step8_GATKHC_A.sh` and `step8_GATKHC_X.sh`.
 Usage is:
 ```